learning-zone/javascript-basics/README.md

 **Generator-Function:**

 A generator-function is defined like a normal function, but whenever it needs to generate a value, it does so with the `yield` keyword rather than `return`.
-The `yield` statement suspends function’s execution and sends a value back to caller, but retains enough state to enable function to resume where it is left off.
+The `yield` statement suspends function\'s execution and sends a value back to caller, but retains enough state to enable function to resume where it is left off.
 When resumed, the function continues execution immediately after the last `yield` run.

-Syntax
+**Syntax:**

 ```js
 function* gen() {